dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 }
 ```

-As you can see, the data class to be used is the entity BlogPost, and if you compare the fields in `buildForm` you'll notice the first argument of each, the name, matches the names of the properties in BlogPost entity.
+As you can see, the data class to be used is the entity `BlogPost`, and if you compare the fields in `buildForm` you'll notice the first argument of each, the name, matches the names of the properties in BlogPost entity.

-A new controller method is needed, so let's paste this into your AdminController:
+A new controller method is needed, so add this function into your `AdminController` class:

 ```php
 /**